 Not all rinses get rid of bad breath

 SUMMARY: Rinses designed to combat bad breath are not what they used to be.
-While today specialty breath fresheners exist to knock out halitosis immediately, the history of mouthwashes and rinses is littered with ideas that, in retrospect, sound eccentric.
+While today specialty breath fresheners exist to alleviate halitosis immediately, the history of mouthwashes and rinses is littered with ideas that, in retrospect, sound eccentric.

 Rinses designed to combat bad breath are not what they used to be.
-While today specialty breath fresheners exist to knock out halitosis immediately, the history of mouthwashes and rinses is littered with ideas that, in retrospect, sound eccentric.
+While today specialty breath fresheners exist to alleviate halitosis immediately, the history of mouthwashes and rinses is littered with ideas that, in retrospect, sound eccentric.

 A historical review published in the journal Periodontology 2000 states that the first mouthrinse on record appeared in China approximately 5,700 years ago.
 It is an unusual one.
 To treat halitosis caused by gum disease, physicians of the period recommended swishing with a child's urine.

 Other early remedies sound nearly as unpleasant.
 Hippocrates, the Greek physician often credited as founding the Western medical tradition, suggested rinsing with a mixture of salt, alum and vinegar.

 The study says that the Zene Artzney, a popular dental guide published in Germany in 1530, came closer to what is considered a modern mouthwash.
 The remedy is "closer" mainly because it addresses food particles, tooth decay and bad breath.

 The book stated that "always after eating, wash the mouth with wine or beer, in order to wash away all that might adhere to the teeth and make them decay, produce bad odor, and destroy them."

 It is hard to imagine what the teeth of a Renaissance-era German must have looked and smelled like after being rinsed in wine three times a day.
 More recent methods probably overcome some of the drawbacks of a wine-based rinse, but the basic concept is nearer the mark - namely, that tooth decay is related to halitosis.